 False accusations of child abuse are actually common among acrimonious divorcing couples.
 So the first defense is to show that the accusations are false.
 Injuries that occurred due to accidents or were the result of a medical condition will require medical evidence to prove.
 Mental instability on the part of the accuser may also be introduced as a defense, including the possibility of Munchausen Syndrome by proxy.
 In this case, the parent may cause harm to the child for the attention and sympathy it garners or subjecting a child to continuous medical treatments when they are not ill.

 Should your spouse float the idea that he or she might file these false accusations, the first thing to do is to speak with a criminal defense attorney who can investigate your case on your behalf and build your defense.
 This may or may not be the same person representing you in your divorce proceedings.
 Consider asking your divorce attorney if he or she knows someone that they could refer you to for criminal defense.
 You’ll need an aggressive defense if you find yourself facing criminal charges resulting from these allegations.

 Let Wendy L. Hart Help With Divorce And Child Conservatorship

 Wendy L. Hart is an experienced family law attorney helping people throughout Tarrant County with divorce, property, and child custody issues.
 We represent both men and women for family law matters.
-Visit our Mansfield office at 2363 HWY 287 N, Suite 108, use our online contact form, or call us at (817) 842-2336 for an appointment.
+Visit our Mansfield office, use our online contact form, or call us at (817) 842-2336 for an appointment.